DreamOfTheRedChamber/system-design-interviews/messenger.md

 	6. The conneciton layer will push the message to clients.

 #### Total unread message and unread message against a specific person
+* Why two records need to be maintained separately
 * Why inconsistency will occur in the first place?
 	- Total unread message increment and unread message against a specific person are two atomic operations.
 One could fail while the other one succeed.
 Or other clearing operations are being executed between these two operations.
 * Solution: